Contagious equine metritis

 Occurrence

-There are reports of the occurrence of contagious equine metritis worldwide.
+There are reports of the occurrence of the infectious equine metritis worldwide.
 The pathogen has also been regularly detected in many EU countries in recent years.
-In 2022, a total of 204 positive cases have been reported to the European Reference Laboratory.

 Host animals